-- 2.4.1 DCLG would welcome a proposal from Schemes acting in collaboration to develop an alternative approach to the QA of Level 3 and Level 4 Non Domestic EPCs.
+- 2.4.1 DCLG would welcome a proposal from Schemes acting in collaboration to develop an alternative approach to the QA of L5 EPCs.
 Annex A to this Appendix provides detailed DCLG requirements associated with such an approach.
-In summary Annex A requires: - a) That the proposed alternative QA approach is submitted on behalf of at least three Schemes who currently QA non domestic EPCs at Level 3 and 4. - b) That the submission provides details of the governance (standard development, cross Scheme moderation, ownership, membership); details of the initial standard (which shall cover each of the main headings in Appendix 5 of the SOR); and a statement which demonstrates how the alternative QA approach is at least as effective as the "standard DCLG approach", in ensuring that defective EPCs are identified and replaced. - c) In any proposed alternative DCLG shall require that it has the final say on any alternative QA "standard" or governance approach, or amendments to these. - d) DCLG shall continue to have full powers of access and inspection for the purposes of establishing on-going performance compliance. - 2.4.2 If DCLG accept the alternative approach proposed by Schemes, it is minded to require all Schemes to adopt this alternative approach.
+In summary Annex A requires: - a) That the proposed alternative QA approach is submitted on behalf of at least two Schemes who currently QA L5 EPCs. - b) That the submission provides details of the governance (standard development, cross scheme moderation, ownership, membership); details of the initial standard (which shall cover each of the main headings in Appendix 5 of the SOR); and a statement which demonstrates how the alternative QA approach is at least as effective as the "standard DCLG approach". - c) In any proposed alternative DCLG shall require that it has the final say on any alternative QA "standard" or governance approach, or amendments to these. - d) DCLG shall continue to have full powers of access and inspection for the purposes of establishing on-going performance compliance.